pkulak/filtile/README.md

 All numbers will set the value, but also support a prefix of either `+` or `-` for adjustment.

-Folling are the commands that can be sent to `riverctl send-layout-cmd filtile ...`:
+Following are the commands that can be sent to `riverctl send-layout-cmd filtile ...`:

 <dl>
     <dt>view-padding [pixels]</dt>